-For Protestants and members of the Eastern Orthodox faith: A minister of a Protestant denomination has been appointed by the Akron Area Council of Churches to serve as a fulltime spiritual adviser to the students who have indicated affiliation with a Protestant church or membership in an Eastern Orthodox congregation.
+For Protestants and members of the Eastern Orthodox faith: A minister of a Protestant denomination has been appointed by the Akron Area Council of Churches to serve as a full-time spiritual adviser to the students who have indicated affiliation with a Protestant church or membership in an Eastern Orthodox congregation.

-The Protestant chaplain's offices are located at 333 Hastings Place.
-He is available each weekday for consultation with individual students or student groups.
+The Protestant chaplain's offices are located in the First Evangelical United Brethren Church at 164 S. Union St. He is available each weekday for consultation with individual students or student groups.
 He arranges for discussions and forums and serves as spiritual counselor for those facing individual problems.